-Drake's Emotional Performance of ''Oh, Canada'' at the NBA Finals Is a Slam Dunk
+Drake's Emotional Performance of ''O Canada'' at the NBA Finals Is a Slam Dunk

 Jesse D. Garrabrant/NBAE via Getty Images

-Drake offered up quite the rendition of "Oh, Canada" during Game 5 of the NBA Finals, and let's just say it was every bit sweeter than a spoonful of maple syrup.
+Drake offered up quite the rendition of "O Canada" during Game 5 of the NBA Finals, and let's just say it was every bit sweeter than a spoonful of maple syrup.

 Cameras spotted the Canadian-born rapper belting out his native country's national anthem before tip off, and it didn't take long for the internet to take notice of the meme-able moment.
 Swaying side to side and with his eyes closed, Drake wasn't afraid to let his patriotic side shine through.